nanddeepn/nanddeepn.github.io/_posts/2018-09-23-spfx-retrieve-search-results.md

     }
     ```

-3. On the command prompt type “gulp serve” to see the controls on webpart.
+3. On the command prompt type "gulp serve" to see the controls on webpart.

     ![](/media/2018-09-23-spfx-retrieve-search-results/04.png)